wso2/product-apim/product-scenarios/8-analyze-usage-of-apis-for-business-insights/8.1-business-insights-for-an-api-develeoper-based-on-performance/8.1.5-view-the-most-frequently-accessed-apis-list/README.md

-# 8.5.1 View API Usage by Applications.
+# 8.1.5 View  the most frequently accessed APIs list

 ## When to use this approach